 So what do we do with all the street parking spaces, parking lots and garages that we use today?
 All of this space is eventually going to be reclaimed.
 Creative hotel sales teams are already turning to parking lots adjacent to their property as additional space for outdoor events.
 If you own it you can sell it, the difference is that you’ll soon want to think of a more permanent solution.
 For example, converting parking spaces into mini parks or additional outdoor space that complements your indoor function rooms.

-In this future, venues will need to look for ways to design new experiences for their guests and clients.
+In this future, event venues will need to look for ways to design new experiences for their guests and clients.
 It won’t be enough that your property is in a major city.
 Self-driving cars are effectively taking all the dots on the map and pulling them closer together.
 That means your property should be looking for ways to differentiate an offering beyond what’s bringing guests to your city in the first place.

 Keep in mind that millennial travelers and event goers are looking for authentic experiences, even if you’re traveling for business.
 That’s why 1 out of 3 business travelers today book with Airbnb instead of a traditional hotel guest-room.
 For a venue looking to stay ahead of the trend, creative partnerships might be your best rout to entice travelers and groups.
 Remember, now that we’ve eliminated the burden of driving around town, event attendees will be far more likely to hop from venue to venue.
-Use it to your advantage and position your property as the hub of a truly unique experience at your destination.

 We won’t have to worry about drunk-driving when every driver is a robot.
 The best result of that is that driverless cars can significantly reduce the number of serious accidents on the road.
 That’s great news for the world at large, but it can also mean that travelers and event attendees will be open to having a few extra drinks.